tiaanduplessis/pika/README.md

 ## Usage

-The most relevant method for locating a DOM element will be chosen:
+The most relevant method for locating a DOM element will be chosen, because some times [`document.querySelector` won't do](https://jsperf.com/getelementbyid-vs-queryselector-vs-queryselector-by-id):

 ```js
 import pika from '@tiaanduplessis/pika'